ICC Prosecutor Launches Probe into Israel, Hamas for Alleged War Crimes

 ***Start Your Day with CBN News QuickStart!!!
 Go here to sign up for QuickStart and other CBN News emails and download the FREE CBN News app to ensure you keep receiving news from a Christian Perspective.***

-Following that assessment, she asked judges to rule on the extent of the court's jurisdiction in the troubled region.
-They did that last month, saying that the court's jurisdiction extends to territories occupied by Israel in the 1967 Mideast war.
+She specifically points to Israel's war with Gaza in 2014 as the main area of interest.
+She believes there is evidence that Hamas and other Palestinian groups in the Gaza Strip violated international law by intentionally attacking Israeli civilians, using human shields, torturing political rivals, and depriving individuals of the right to a fair trial.

+Bensouda believes Israel may have violated the law through intentional or disproportionate attacks on Palestinian civilian and medical targets during the 2014 war and during Israel’s response to the 2018 weekly border riots.
+She also raises concerns about the alleged transfer of civilians into “occupied territory” after 2014.
+This refers to Israel’s campaign to expand settlements in the West Bank and eastern Jerusalem.
+The international community largely considers Israel’s sovereignty and settlements in these areas the illegal occupation of disputed territory whose status should be decided in bilateral talks between Israelis and Palestinians.

-In a statement, Anne Herzberg, Legal Advisor of NGO Monitor, noted the prosecutor's bias against Israel.
+In a statement, Anne Herzberg, Legal Advisor of NGO Monitor, claimed the prosecutor is biased against Israel.

 "It was expected that Fatou Bensouda would open an investigation against Israel in light of the February 5 decision by the Pre-Trial Chamber.
 Her claim, however, that she and her office have consistently engaged in a "principled, non-partisan approach" is utterly laughable," Herzberg said.